Home / Loft Apartment: Pros, Cons & Who It’s Best For

 Large windows often fill the space with natural light and city views.
 Lofts usually combine the living room, kitchen, and bedroom into one big area.

 Some have partial walls or raised platforms called mezzanines for added privacy.
-The open layout gives you flexibility to decorate and arrange furniture your way.
+The open layout gives you the flexibility to decorate and arrange furniture your way.

 Loft apartments are common in urban areas and trendy, revitalized neighborhoods.
 As a result, these homes attract renters who love creative, flexible design.
 Minimalists also enjoy the open feel and easy flow of a loft layout.